MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

 - **Understand the "Mobile and desktop" client app filter option in access policies**

-    In Defender for Cloud Apps access policies, unless the **Client app** filter is specifically set to **Mobile and desktop**, the resulting access policy will only apply to browser sessions.
+    In Defender for Cloud Apps access policies, unless the **Client app** filter is set to **Mobile and desktop**, the resulting access policy applies to browser sessions.

-    The reason for this, is to prevent inadvertently proxying user sessions, which may be a byproduct of using this filter.
+    The reason for this is to prevent inadvertently proxying user sessions, which may be a byproduct of using this filter.

 ## Diagnose and troubleshoot with the Admin View toolbar